mourjo/VMScheduling/notes.md

 ### No SLA Violations scheduler (noViolations flag)
 We allocate a VM to a host if it has a processing element with enough available MIPS to run the VM.
-This ensures a zero penalty accross all days.
+This ensures a zero penalty across all days.

 Time Complexity: O (n*m), where n = Number of hosts, m = Number of PEs per host